geins-io/ralph-module-klaviyo/README.md

 ## Description

-This module will seamlessly integrate Klaviyo's powerful email marketing and automation capabilities into your Geins Storefront.
+This module will seamlessly integrate Klaviyo's powerful marketing automation capabilities into your Geins Storefront.
 With this module, you effortlessly boost your marketing efforts and customer engagement.

 ## Installation